11 steps for PR Crisis Management

 - How to avoid a PR crisis

-- 11 steps for dealing with a PR crisis
+- 11 steps to manage a PR crisis

 The definition of a PR crisis?

-An organization or an individual receiving negative, humiliating, damaging publicity.
+Any business or individual receiving negative, humiliating, damaging publicity.

 PR crises are serious.
 Disruptive.
+Scary.
 Damaging.
-The popularity of social media means that a crisis can be spread globally, in an instant.
+The growing popularity of social media means that a crisis can go viral, in an instant.

-Trying to stop a crisis going viral online, is akin to herding kittens.
+Trying to stop a crisis going viral online, is like trying to herd kittens.

 Taco Bell underestimated the power of social media when a video was posted of an employee calling the police when a deaf man tried to order food at a drive-thru.
-At time of publication, the post had over 1.5M views, and 15K+ comments.
-Needless to say, the majority are negative.
-It’s been shared 27K+ times, with the number still rising.
+The video and subsequent shares received over 1.7M views, and 14K+ comments.
+Needless to say, the majority were negative.
+It was shared 27K+ times, with that number still rising.

-The employee has since been fired and staff are being retrained.
+The employee has since been fired and staff were retrained.

 Quick Search sentiment analysis.
 Ouch!

 For brands, the potential for crises has increased.
-No longer just the possibility of a natural disaster or a corporate scandal.
-In this age - where, let’s face it, we’re online all the time - brands have to contend with fake news, cyberattacks, defamatory rumors, hackers.
+No longer restricted to a natural disaster or a corporate scandal.
+In this digital age - where, let’s face it, we’re online all the time - brands have to contend with fake news, cyberattacks, defamatory rumors, hackers...

 We’re online.
-We share and spread our outrage.
+We share our outrage.
+We shout our outrage.

-How on earth can a brand predict and control a PR crisis?
+How can a brand predict and handle a PR crisis occurring?

-My two crisis management templates will help you control a crisis and diminish its power.
+Don't wait until it's too late, my free PR crisis management eBook will help you control a crisis and diminish its power.

 Not every issue is a crisis…